bank42n/casp2xml/README.md

 **casp2xml** is a command-line tool that facilitates the creation of XML snippet tuning files for WickedWhims by extracting CAS Part (CASP) data from The Sims 4 `.package` files.

 This script reads all `.package` files from a specified directory, extracts the instance IDs of all CASPs, and generates a single XML tuning file.
-The filename and the XML structure are customized based on keywords found in the `.package` filenames, allowing it to automatically handle different CAS Part types such as 'soft', 'erect', 'top', 'bottom', and more.
+The filename and the XML structure are customized based on keywords found in the `.package` filenames, allowing it to automatically handle different CAS Part types such as 'soft', 'erect', 'top', 'bottom', and pubic hair with color variants.

+For pubic hair CAS parts, the script automatically extracts color information from the CASP resource names (e.g., embedded tags like `_COLOR_BLACK` or `_BLACK_`) to generate appropriate subtypes and display names.

 ## ✨ Features

   * **Batch Processing**: Process multiple `.package` files at once.
   * **Automatic XML Generation**: Creates a complete Snippet Tuning XML file with the correct TGI (Type, Group, Instance).
   * **Dynamic Naming**: The Tuning file name and Tuning ID are automatically generated from the first `.package` file found or from a user-provided name.
-  * **CAS Part Type Detection**: Detects the CAS Part type (e.g., PENIS\_HARD\_MALE, BODY\_TOP\_MALE) from keywords in the filename.
+  * **CAS Part Type Detection**: Detects the CAS Part type (e.g., PENIS\_HARD\_MALE, BODY\_TOP\_MALE, PUBIC\_HAIR\_FEMALE) from keywords in the filename.
   * **Subtype Detection**: Can identify the CAS Part Subtype (e.g., HUMAN, VAMPIRE, WEREWOLF) from the filename, or it can be manually overridden by the user.
+  * **Pubic Hair Color Detection**: For pubic hair CAS parts, automatically extracts color subtypes from CASP resource names (e.g., `_COLOR_BLACK` or `_BLACK_`) and groups by style, color, and length (short, medium, long).
   * **Highly Customizable**: Easily customize the Creator Name, Icon, and directories via command-line arguments.
   * **Error Handling**: Provides notifications if no `.package` files are found or if an error occurs while processing a file.